n8n-io/n8n-docs/docs/courses/level-one/chapter-2.md

 When you add a new node to the Editor UI, the node will be automatically activated and open a window with two tabs on the left side: ***Parameters*** and ***Settings***.

 !!! note "Parameters vs Settings"

-    *Parameters* are different for each node, depending on its functionality. *Settings* are the same for all nodes.
+	*Parameters* are different for each node, depending on its functionality.<br />
+	*Settings* are the same for all nodes.

 ### Parameters